Apiquet/utils/folder_to_binary/README.md

 ## extract .bin file:
     python folder_to_binary.py -i mybin.bin
-    will create mybin.bin to mybin/ with all files
+    will create mybin/ with all files